top of page

 Swatch Everything Like a Creative Sleuth

-Colours shapeshift — sage becomes mint in harsh daylight, burgundy becomes brown under candles.
-Checking them side-by-side avoids shocks.
+Colours can shapeshift — sage may appear mint in harsh daylight, while burgundy can turn brown under candlelight.
+Checking them side-by-side helps you avoid surprises.

 Think Of How It Photographs